-The Investment Manager's ESG evaluation in respect to Structured Credit Securities accounts for the varying characteristics of instruments belonging to this asset class.
+The Investment Manager's ESG evaluation in respect to Securitised Credit Securities accounts for the varying characteristics of instruments belonging to this asset class.
 For CLOs, the Investment Manager conducts an analysis of the manager and of the collateral pool of such securities.
-For other types of Structured Credit Securities, including but not limited to asset backed securities, the Investment Manager's ESG evaluation depends on a number of factors.
+For other types of Securitised Credit Securities, including but not limited to asset-backed securities, the Investment Manager's ESG evaluation depends on a number of factors.
 For a security that is directly issued by a corporate issuer and its collateral pool is part of the issuer's economic activity, the Investment Manager's ESG evaluation will follow the same approach as that of fixed income securities and will assess the ESG risk of the corporate issuer.
-For securities issued by a pool of mortgages or auto loans, the Investment Manager carries out its ESG evaluation by assessing the originator, the servicer and the collateral pool.
-ESG Exclusion/Negative Screening applicable to the Sub-Fund may only apply to the underlying pool of assets of Structured Credit Securities if the Investment Manager is the issuer of such securities.
+For securities issued by special purpose vehicles not directly part of the economic activity of a corporate issuer, such as securities backed by a pool of mortgages or auto loans, the Investment Manager carries out its ESG evaluation by assessing the originator, the servicer and the collateral pool.
+ESG Exclusion/Negative Screening applicable to the Sub-Fund may only apply to the underlying pool of assets of Securitised Credit Securities if the Investment Manager is the issuer of such securities.